OpenEnergyDashboard/DesignDocs/resourceGeneralization/resourceGeneralization.md

 The graph will have two types of vertices.
 The graph store program probably will not know this so it is enforced via software.
 The vertex type will impact how it is used in the graph.
 The two types are:

 1) unit.
 When edges are added using this vertex, the vertex can be the source and/or destination vertex.
 When both the source and destination vertex is of a fundamental unit (SI units and similar ones), then it is common for the link to go both ways (bidirectional) where the conversion in one direction must be the inverse of the conversion in the other direction.
 Obviously, only compatible units should be linked.
 In the example, the orange ovals are this type of unit, e.g., BTU can be converted to MJ and MJ can be converted to BTU.
 For certain units, esp. ones defined by the site, the link only goes one way.
 In the example, the blue dashed ovals are this type of unit.
 In the case of CO2, the arrow goes from CO2 to kg with the identity conversion (1, 0).
-This allows the quantity of CO2 to be converted to any of the mass units (lbs, Metric tons, etc.).
+This allows the quantity of CO2 to be converted to any of the mass units (lbs, Metric ton, etc.).
 In the case of 100 W bulb for 10 hrs, the arrow goes from kWh to 100 W bulb for 10 hrs.
 The conversion happens to be the identity since 100 W x 10 hrs is 1 kWh.
 Another example would creating the custom unit for liter Gasoline ([see Example](#examples) #9) with links to BTU and Euro.

     Why do the units have these different types of arrows?
 If you are dealing with fundamental units that can be interchanged back and forth and the new unit makes sense then it is bidirectional.
 In the case of CO2, it is not a fundamental unit.
 If the arrow went both ways to include kg to CO2, then you could do Trash → kg → CO2 kg so trash would be shown as kg of CO2.
 This is not desirable so this direction of the arrow is not included.
 Now, why does the arrow go the other way?
 We want to allow the user to select any mass unit for CO2 so it could be kg, lbs, etc. The arrow in this direction permits these conversions.
 In the case of 100 W bulb for 10 hrs, we want the user to be able to display in this unit so the arrow only goes into this unit.
 While it would not cause issues, having the arrow go in both directions would allow converting from 100 W bulb for 10 hrs to other energy units.
 In this case we really need to label this bulb and have the unit be 1 kWh (100 W x 10 hours).
 Then we could convert the kWh to other energy units but then you have bulb kWh, bulb BTU, etc. and users don't think of bulbs in this way.
 Thus, the arrow does not have 100 W bulb for 10 hrs as the source.

-    A final issue is how units will be named for display.
-For most units, when you convert to another unit the graphic should label the y-axis with that unit.
-In [example #2](#examples), several different meter units are converted to US dollar.
-It does not matter what the original units are, OED should label the y-axis as US dollar.
-Most units work this way including units that have bidirectional links.
-The units with one directional links, esp. where the arrow is away from that unit, can be different.
-In the case of CO2, you can convert the kg to lbs.
-If we just labeled it as lbs then it would be misleading.
-It is lbs of CO2.
-To allow this, each unit will have a suffix value.
-In the case of kg CO2 is will be CO2 but in most cases it will be blank.
-(In the sample example diagram, units with bidirectional links and meters have no suffix listed and it is assumed blank.
-In the case of 100 W bulb for 10 hrs it is --- to indicate it is blank.)
-When the [path is determine](#determining-conversions), the suffix to use for display is equal to the last suffix that is not blank.
-(It seems unlikely that two units on the path will have suffixes but we cover that case.)
-If they are all blank then it is blank.
-The graphic unit is the final unit of the conversion followed by the suffix.
-In [example #3](#examples), the final unit is US tons and because all suffixes are blank along each vertex except for CO2 the suffix is CO2 and the y-axis label would be US tons CO2.
-In examples without CO2, the suffix would be blank so the y-axis would be labeled with the final unit.

     How do units get the correct type of links?
 The majority will be provided by OED and be correct.
 Others, such as adding a new unit of money can follow the recommendations given.
 In other cases, the admin adding the unit needs to analyze the situation to get the correct type of link.
 A mistake should not lead to incorrect results but will allow for displaying of funny units.